- Editorial Team

 Article Processing Charge (APC)

 All articles published in the “Advanced Journal of Social Science” are fully open access and freely available online, immediately upon publication.
-This journal offers two publishing model based on reviewing time and author(s) interest as per detail given below-
+This journal offers following publishing model based on reviewing time and author(s) interest-

-Rapid Publication: Author(s) can choose rapid publication model by writing in 'comments for the Editor' section of submission step 1 that they are interested in rapid publication and agree to pay article processing charge after article get accepted as per following schedule (Select one of the options)-
+Rapid Publication: Author(s) can choose rapid publication model by writing in 'comments for the Editor' section of submission step 1 that they are interested in rapid publication and agree to pay article processing charge after article gets ready for acceptance as per following schedule (Select one of the options)-

 Rapid Review 1: First round review report will be available within 3 weeks and author(s) will have to pay $100 (USD), if accepted.